KUTuaNithid/artificial_intelligence/README.md

 As the result, the energy of RNN always decreases when the neuron updates its state.
 The convergence state will has a minimum energy.

 ## **Task 4 - RNNs with Boltzmann's Distribution**
-[Boltzmann's Distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) is can be used measure the number of molecules that have their energy between some amounts of energy.
+[Boltzmann's Distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution) is can be used to measure the number of molecules that have their energy between some amounts of energy.
 This distribution can be applied to many things included RNN.
 Gibbs copies is the technique to makes copies of the same RNN.
 ![task4_detail](images/task4_detail.jpg)
 [Source code](code/task4.py)